Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 # Azure VM scale set automatic OS upgrades

-The VM scale set automatic OS image upgrade preview.
-- Works for all VM and scale set sizes
-- Works for Windows and Linux platform images
-- Integrates with application health probe (optional but highly recommended)
-- Upgrades instances in a rolling manner one batch at a time
+Automatic OS image upgrade is a new preview feature for Azure VM scale sets which supports automatic upgrade of VM images across a scale set.

+Automatic OS upgrade has the following characteristics:
-- Once configured, the latest OS image provided by publishers is applied to the scale set
+- Once configured, the latest OS image provided by publishers is automatically applied to the scale set.
-- Portal experience coming soon
+- Upgrades instances in a rolling manner one batch at a time each time a new platform image is provided by the publisher.
+- Integrates with application health probe (optional but highly recommended).
+- Works for all VM and scale set sizes.
+- Works for Windows and Linux platform images.
 - You can opt out of automatic upgrades at any time

-Notes:
+## Preview notes
 - While in preview, automatic OS upgrades only support 3 OS skus (see below), and have no SLA or guarantees.
 We would love to get your feedback, but do not use for production critical workloads.
 - Support for scale sets in Service Fabric clusters is coming soon.
+- Azure autoscale is __not__ currently supported with VM scale set automatic OS upgrade.
+- Portal experience coming soon.

 ## Pre-requisites
 Automatic OS upgrades are offered when the following conditions are met:

 	The OS image is a platform Image only with Version = _latest_.

-    The following SKUs during the intial preview (more will be added):
+    The following SKUs are currently supported (more will be added):

 		Publisher: MicrosoftWindowsServer
 		Offer: WindowsServer